 Based on the appearance and dimensions of this indoor basketball court, we knew that we could provide several viable options with which to light the court.
 We first suggested the EPTA, which is a linear LED fixture offered in multiple wattages and Kelvins.
 In this model, eight EPTA 150 fixtures would be used to light the court just below the angle where the wall would meet the ceiling.
 We would angle these fixtures up so that the light would reflect off the white ceiling, either pointed directly up or aimed at the diagonal ceiling to create a wash of light.
 EPTA fixtures can be wall-mounted and are able to pivot to aim the light to a desired area.
 They are IP67 rated and LM70 rated at over 200,000 hours, ensuring years and years of maintenance-free lighting.

 We also offered the choice of the APTA, which is a modular LED high bay fixture.
 The APTA has a surface mount option and this would be used to place the fixtures once the ceiling was complete.
 We determined that the best lighting solution for this project would be to place four APTA 200 LED high bays on the ceiling evenly spaced from each other.
 A 150 degree beam spread would be used on all four fixtures as well as a 0-10v dimmer.
-See the diagram below for an idea of where the APTA fixtures would be placed along the ceiling.
+See the photo below for the finished product!

 Like the EPTA, APTA fixtures are IP67 rated and LM70 rated at over 200,000 hours of life.
 They require little maintenance and the APTA 200 would provide more than enough illumination for this basketball court project.
 The housing is made of a die-cast aluminum with a corrosion-resistant finish.
 Both the EPTA and the APTA come with a five year Access Fixtures warranty and are terrific LED light fixtures in their own right.
 However, our customer ended up choosing the APTA solution because he felt that they would be better able to blend in with the ceiling.
 We fitted the APTAs that our customer ordered with diffusers which allows the light fixture to blend more subtly into the background by hiding the LEDs themselves.The APTA fixtures come in several different standard colors, including white, which our customer chose to match his ceiling.